 Carefully review each doctor, lab or hospital bill and match it against the Explanation of Benefits statement that shows how much they were reimbursed by the insurance company.
 Also, watch for items that may have been charged to you by mistake such as:

 Medications, supplies, treatments or meals you didn’t receive while hospitalized or getting an outpatient procedure.

 Duplicate charges for a single procedure (such as x-rays, MRIs and lab work), including those that had to be redone due to a technician’s error.

 Charges for a full day’s hospitalization when you checked out early; or private room rates when you shared a suite.

-The summary hospital bill you were sent probably doesn’t contain many details, so ask for an itemized bill along with a copy of your medical chart and a pharmacy ledger showing which drugs you were given during your stay.
+The summary hospital bill you were sent probably doesn’t contain many details, so ask for an itemized bill along with a copy of your medical chart and a ledger showing which you were given during your stay.